Libertatea (Pančevo)

-While originally established by the Autonomous Province of Vojvodina the region transferred all rights and responsibilities to the National Council of the Romanian National Minority in 2004.
+While originally established by the Autonomous Province of Vojvodina, the province transferred all rights and responsibilities to the National Council of the Romanian National Minority in 2004.

 History

 The newspaper was established in 1945 while the transfer of rights happened in 2004.
 In 2018 newspaper was awarded the Ordinul "Meritul Cultural" by the President of Romania Klaus Iohannis.

-2020 management board dismissal controversy

-In February 2020 telephone session the National Council of the Romanian National Minority dismissed the Management Board and appointed new members of that body.
+In 2020 telephone session the National Council of the Romanian National Minority dismissed the Management Board and appointed new members of that body.
 The 20 staff members of the newspaper's publishing house (including the director Niku Čobanu) strongly condemned the action of the Romanian National Council.
-The decision was criticized by the League of Social Democrats of Vojvodina as an attempt to turn Libertatea into a bulletin of the ruling Serbian Progressive Party (SNS).
-The decision was criticized by the opposition Alliance for Serbia as well.
+The decision was criticized by the Alliance for Serbia and the League of Social Democrats of Vojvodina as an attempt to turn Libertatea into a bulletin of the ruling Serbian Progressive Party.